 What if you have that same $200,000 mortgage at 5.5% interest?
-Maybe you decide not to refinance (though you should at least consider it if you qualify for today's best mortgage rates!), but instead just put extra money towards your mortgage each month.
+Maybe you decide not to refinance (perhaps because rates are higher today than when you took out your first mortgage), but instead just put extra money towards your mortgage each month.

 The biggest problem with this approach, though, is that it requires willpower.
 To reap those benefits, you have to voluntarily put an extra $50 towards your mortgage payment every month.

 5. Use cash windfalls to pay lump sums

 Instead of paying a little extra each month, you could pay a large lump sum here and there.
 This can be done with a cash windfall, such as from a yearly tax refund, work bonus, or inheritance.